 Retail Forex Trading Terminology

-In addition to using most of the terms that professional forex dealers employ, smaller retail forex speculators trading through online forex brokers will probably also come across the following retail forex dealing jargon terms:
+In addition to using most of the terms that professional forex dealers employ, smaller retail forex speculators trading through online forex brokers will probably also come across the following retail forex trading terminology:

 - Leverage – The ratio of the amount of money on deposit you need for a given transaction size.
 Leverage is usually quoted as a ratio such as 1:50 which means that you will need $100 on deposit to control a trading position of $5,000.